-Today, we’re excited to share a secret sneak peek at our new project to create a version of SuperBetter for college students.
+Today’s post is a sneak peek of new project to create a version of SuperBetter college students.
 The SuperBetter On Campus (SBOC) project is designed for social impact and will help increase success and graduation rates among the approximately 20 million students currently enrolled in colleges & universities in the U.S., and over time, the 207 million students enrolled in higher-ed institutions globally.

 The Problem: Too Many Students Are Not Graduating